 Third in a series of posts to help you organize your family memories…

-Earlier this year, Save Family Photos shared a guest blog post that Hilarie wrote there.
+Last year, Save Family Photos shared a guest blog post that Hilarie wrote there.

 From that, there have been a few comments about holding onto voicemails from loved ones.

 Voicemail could be considered an older form of communication (do people still use their phones to talk to one another?), so while there are many ways to keep voicemail, none are really easy to use.
 You would think there would be an app you could use to grab the voicemail from your carrier’s server, save it as a mp3 & download it, but apparently, there isn’t.

 Many carriers provide a forwarding service – usually called visual voicemail or something similar – or you could use Google Voice, and that would allow you to save voicemails.

 But what if you already have a voicemail from a loved one and want to save it?
 There are many ways to do it, but most are overly complicated and require above-average computer skills.

 There are several call recording apps that could be used, but I’ve found a couple problems with them:

 I have found one way that works well that is also easy.
 This article on cnet – though fairly old – still works today.
 Read it for all the details, but here are the basics: